Installation#

 Warning

-Any subsequent mamba commands in the docs will need to be replaced with conda if you choose to use your existing Anaconda installation.
+Any subsequent conda commands in the docs will need to be replaced with mamba if you have Mamba installed instead of Anaconda or Miniconda.

 Installation methods#